RustCrypto/formats/pkcs5/README.md

 [Documentation][docs-link]

+## About

+PKCS#5 is a standard for deriving cryptographic keys from a password using a variety of supported algorithms, and then encrypting/decrypting data (e.g. PKCS#8 private keys) using that derived key.

+This crate supports deriving keys from passwords using either the `scrypt` or `pbkdf2` algorithms.

 ## Minimum Supported Rust Version (MSRV) Policy

 MSRV increases are not considered breaking changes and can happen in patch releases.